 NATIONAL AND KAPODISTRIAN UNIVERSITY OF ATHENS SCHOOL OF PHILOSOPHY Study Classical Greece in Athens A four-year BA program taught in English, devoted to the study of Greek Antiquity.
-The program is offered by the National and Kapodistrian University of Athens, based in its School of Philosophy, in collaboration with the International Hellenic University.
+The program is offered by the National and Kapodistrian University of Athens, based in its School of Philosophy.
 Aimed at international students, it offers the unique opportunity to study the culture of ancient Greece while acquiring first-hand knowledge of some of Greece's most important archaeological monuments and sites, such as the Athenian Acropolis and the Parthenon, Delphi and Olympia.